RESEARCH SUMMARY: “The Rise of the Modern Online Pornography Industry: Descriptions and Implications”

 To sum up, the online pornography industry is not some sporadic and disorganized business.
-It is a very organized and tightly controlled business that is run by MindGeek.com.
+It is a very organized and tightly controlled business that is run in large part by MindGeek.
 It uses a scale network in order to have the most popular and profitable images appear first when consumers search for pornography online.
 This is important to understand because it is giving younger boys easy access to hardcore pornography as well as desensitizing them to it.
 Pornography is a public health crisis and something must be done to stop it.

 About Dr. Jennifer Johnson